1. Education

-A subtle or indirect observation about a person or thing, usually of a salacious, critical, or disparaging nature; an insinuation.
+Innuendo is a subtle or indirect observation about a person or thing, usually of a salacious, critical, or disparaging nature.
+Also called insinuation.

 As T. Edward Damer has noted, "The force of this fallacy lies in the impression created that some veiled claim is true, although no evidence is presented to support such a view" (Attacking Faulty Reasoning, 2009).